paigeweber13/fine-hardware-visualization/README.md

 indicate what parts of that architecture are most loaded to identify bottlenecks in high-performance applications.

+## Running
+After cloning the repository, there are a couple things you can do:
+ - for a quick demo of how the program works, run `make` and then run `bin/bench`
+ - to build and run the (currently limited) test suite, run `make tests`

 ## Architecture of Program
  - Identify hardware architecture
  - Identify peak FLOP/s, memory bandwidth, etc.